arfon/conditional-inference-joss/docs/index.rst

 ================

 I would like to thank Isaiah Andrews, Toru Kitagawa, Adam McCloskey, and Jeff Rowley for invaluable feedback on my early drafts.

+My issue templates are based on the `statsmodels <https://github.com/statsmodels/statsmodels/issues/new/choose>_` issue templates.